einarjon/adventofcode.sh/README.md

  2. Simple (possibly not correct) implementation of Chinese Remainder Theorem.

 ### 14.sh
  1. Switch case similar to day 4 and 8.
-Use eval to avoid parsing the number in mem\[x\].
+Use printf -v to avoid parsing the number in mem\[x\].
  2. Use IFS and read to simplify handling.
     Recursive function that converts the first X to 1 and 0, and calls itself twice until no X remains.
 Then do the thing.